woodstone121/DeepCore/_posts/2017-04-27-Scaling_Object_Detection.md

 The problem is that most object detection workflows are geared towards detecting objects in photos or in video frames.
 Those images tend to be limited to a few megapixels.
 For those applications, a whole image can be processed at once.
 In fact, for video applications a localizing detector can be used with the input layer dimensions set to the video resolution, further maximizing detection performance.

 Looking at the geospatial imagery applications, we see that imagery sometimes gets into gigapixel range.
 For example, the current theoretical limitation of OpenSpaceNet is about 2 gigapixels.
 However, that's only if the computer has enough memory to handle it.
-Image size doesn't fully describe memory requirements, since there are usually multiple image bands and resampling can greatly increase memory requirements.
+Image size doesn't fully describe memory requirements, since there are usually multiple image bands, and resampling can greatly increase memory requirements.

 In practice, even if the machine has enough memory, we still have a lot of use cases where 2 gigapixels is not enough.
 2 gigapixels at a 30 cm resolution is about 2,000 km<sup>2</sup>.
 As an example, metro Atlanta area is about 20,000 km<sup>2</sup>.
 We need to be able to scale much more than we currently can.

 # Divide and Conquer

-One of the ways [GIS][gis] and [Remote Sensing][remote_sensing] applications is by dividing imagery into tiles.
+One of the ways [GIS][gis] and [Remote Sensing][remote_sensing] applications tackle the enourmous amounts of data they have to process is by dividing imagery into tiles.
 This allows to break the problem down into manageable pieces.
 Most web mapping services use 256&times;256 pixel image tiles, though tile sizes may vary.
 For example, Google Maps uses imagery of resolutions from 50 m to 15 cm, which cover the whole Earth.
-They store and serve this imagery in tiles varying in sizes from 256&times;256 to 4096&times;4096.
+They store and serve this imagery in tiles sizes varying from 256&times;256 to 4096&times;4096.
 This lets them cover majority of the Earth surface because all the tiles don't have to be loaded at the same time, they don't even have to be stored on the same computer.

 <table>
     <tr style="border: none; background-color: transparent;">